yoyongxuan/tp/docs/UserGuide.md

     <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
     A remedy is to save the name without the special characters.
 For example, `Sumail S/O Subramaniam` can be saved as `Sumail SO Subramaniam` instead.`Tan Ah Meng, John` can be saved as `Tan Ah Meng John` instead. `Al-Amaan` can be saved as `AlAmaan` instead. `Tan Kah Ming @ Cheng Jia Ming` can be saved simply as `Tan Kah Ming`, or however the user decides to.
     </div>
+5. The local part of **emails** currently can only contain alphanumeric characters and cannot contain special characters.
+CadetHQ will eventually support the use of special characters such that the email still remains compliant with the nus friendly mail validations.

 --------------------------------------------------------------------------------------------------------------------